SMS Leitha: History of the monitors

 The first monitor was built in the American Civil War, which was between the Northern, Union and Southern, Confederate states, the Northern states introduced an innovation in military technology, USS Monitor, designed by the Swede, John Ericsson.
 USS Monitor clashed with the Southern CSS Virginia – thought to be unsinkable – in March 1862, in which battle the former ship was victorious in that Virginia had to withdraw from the battle.
-The new military technology solution begun to be copied all over the world.
+The new military technology solution began to be copied all over the world.
 The career of the monitors started in 1862 and lasted up until 1965.
 During this period almost 200 examples of them served in 25 countries, having the displacement from 250 tons to 8,000 tons.
 Three main types have been developed: ocean-going, coastal and river monitors.

 1878–1892 refit

-Leitha was first saw action in 1878 in the occupation of Bosnia, when the Monarchy invaded Bosnia-Herzegovina, which had been under Turkish rule until that time.
+Leitha first saw action in 1878 in the occupation of Bosnia, when the Monarchy invaded Bosnia-Herzegovina, which had been under Turkish rule until that time.
 The ship actively participated in battles on the Sava river.

 After that, she performed routine duties on the Danube and tributaries until 1892, when the Austro-Hungarian Navy decided to build two new, modern monitors, to be named Koros and Szamos.
 At the same time, it was decided to modernise Leitha and Maros.
 The superstructure was enlarged, and the turret was replaced by a single modern 120mm L/33 gun in a smaller armored mounting.
 Also, a modern secondary armament, consisting of a pair of Skoda 47mm L/40 SFK L/44 guns and an 8mm Salvator-Dormus machine gun, was installed.

-WWI
+World War I

 At the outbreak of the war, Leitha was about to be demobilized.
 However it was decided to deploy Leitha, together with her sister ship, Maros, again.
 By then they were the oldest fighting warships in the Austro-Hungarian Navy.
 In 1914 (11 August – 1 December) Leitha was in action again on the Sava.
 The first Hungarian war hero of the Austro-Hungarian Navy, sailor János Huj, serving aboard Leitha, was killed in these battles (12 August).
 The ship's greatest damage occurred in October 1914, during the first occupation of Belgrade, when the turret suffered a direct hit, all the crew inside being killed.
 Following this serious damage, she was withdrawn for repairs.
 In 1915 she received one Škoda 66 mm SFK L/42 gun, an L/18 model of the same weapon above it, a pair of 37mm Hotchkiss revolver cannon, and a pair of 8mm Schwarzlose machine guns, as a replacement for the 47mm guns installed in 1892.
 Afterwards, she became the flagship of the Danube flotilla participating in the second occupation of Belgrade.
 She was in action against the Romanian troops crossing the Danube, and also supported the Central Powers crossing of the Danube at Svishtov.